sasadangelo/download-media/README.md

 # Download Youtube video with Python

 This project download Youtube video with Python.

 ## Prerequisites

 You need to [install Python 3.x](https://wiki.python.org/moin/BeginnersGuide/Download) on your machine.
+You need also to install `virtualenv`package to create Python Virtual environments.

 ## How to setup this Project